 - GCM-AES is a block cipher based design.
-In comparison, PRIMATEs are smaller than similar AEAD algorithms based on a block cipher (such as AES), as our implementation does not contain a key schedule, uses smaller S-boxes (5 bits instead of 8 bits), and uses a more compact, recursive MDS matrix implementation. - Unlike in AES-GCM, PRIMATEs handle all nonce lengths in the same way, thereby reducing the complexity of the implementation and simplifying the security analysis. - The PRIMATEs modes avoid all the attacks that are inherent to AEAD modes based on a universal hash function [14,19], such as AES-GCM.
+In comparison, PRIMATEs are smaller than similar AEAD algorithms based on a block cipher (such as AES), as our implementation does not contain a key schedule, uses smaller S-boxes (5 bits instead of 8 bits), and uses a more compact, recursive MDS matrix implementation. - Unlike in AES-GCM, PRIMATEs handle all nonce lengths in the same way, thereby reducing the complexity of the implementation and simplifying the security analysis.
+We must stress, however, that when any of the parameters of the PRIMATEs (such as the nonce length) are modified, a new key must be chosen uniformly at random. - The PRIMATEs modes avoid all the attacks that are inherent to AEAD modes based on a polynomial hash [16,20], such as AES-GCM.